docQodly/docs/docs/studio/pageLoaders/states/nonConditionalState.md

 :::info
-Remember that when previewing in the studio, you are on the WebAdmin port, so no privilege restrictions are applied (even if you have [Conditional states](./conditionalState.md) that reference privileges).
+Remember that when previewing in Qodly Studio, you are on the WebAdmin port, so no privilege restrictions are applied (even if you have [Conditional states](./conditionalState.md) that reference privileges).
 :::